amyrman/edu-js-wordie-plus/README.md

 ## Description

-Wordie+ is a word guessing web app made for a JavaScript fullstack assignment.
+Wordie+ is a word guessing web app based on the Wordle concept, made for a JavaScript fullstack assignment.

 ## Installation